Morales back in Bolivia after plane drama over Snowden

 "Based on this invitation from Bolivia, a colleague boarded the plane, looked at everything and there was no one else on board," Spindelegger told reporters.

-But Bolivian Defense Minister Ruben Saavedra said Morales' plane was not searched because Morales had refused Austrian authorities entry.
+But Bolivian Defence Minister Ruben Saavedra said Morales' plane was not searched because Morales had refused Austrian authorities entry.

-Morales' plane eventually left Vienna and landed in Spain's Canary Islands for refueling before heading back to Bolivia.
+Morales' plane eventually left Vienna and landed in Spain's Canary Islands for refuelling before heading back to Bolivia.

 The United Nations said in a statement that the secretary-general understood the Bolivian government's concerns and urged the countries concerned to discuss the matter.